obsidianmd/obsidian-help/en/Plugins/Search.md

 ## Configure search settings

-To configure Search, use the settings at the top of the Search pane:
+To configure Search, use the settings at the top of the Search tab:

 | Setting                 | Description                                                                 |
 |-------------------------|-----------------------------------------------------------------------------|